Damian-Nell/FossilFriends/README.md

 ### Petting Mechanic ###

 Click your dinosaur to show it affection and reduce loneliness.
-Animated heart effects shows the dinosaurs love.
+There are even animated heart effects that show the dinosaurs love.

 ### Aging system ###